AdobeDocs/journey-optimizer.en/help/using/sms/sms-configuration-sinch.md

     * **[!UICONTROL Inbound Number]**: add your unique inbound number or short code.
 This allows you to use the same API credentials across different sandboxes, each with its own inbound number or short code.

+    * **[!UICONTROL Custom Inbound Keywords]**: define custom keywords for specific actions, e.g. DISCOUNT, OFFERS, SALES.

+    * **[!UICONTROL Default Inbound Reply Message]**: enter the default reply that is sent when a user profile sends an inbound SMS that does not match any of the defined keywords.

 1. Click **[!UICONTROL Submit]** when you finished the configuration of your API credentials.

 After creating and configuring your API credential, you now need to create a channel configuration for SMS messages.
 [Learn more](sms-configuration-surface.md)